FintelmannLabDevelopmentTeam/MuscleReferenceValuesFHS_ShinyApp/README.md

 1. The light blue box marks the result section - the **z-score** and P(x<=measurement) are given.
 2. On the right, two graphical representations of where the measurement falls compared to the estimated population distribution are shown.

+#### Batch Processing Data

+A code example of how to perform batch processing using R is available in `batch_processing_data.R`.

 ## Contact
 This tool was built by P. Erik Tonnesen.
 Please contact him or the corresponding author of the associated publication if questions or problems should arise.

-## Associated publication:
+## Associated publication
-"Muscle Reference Values from Thoracic and Abdominal CT for Sarcopenia Assessment: The Framingham Heart Study"
+Tonnesen, P. Erik; Mercaldo, Nathaniel D. PhD; Tahir, Ismail MB, BCh, BAO; Dietrich, Anna-Sophia W.; Amayri, Wael BSc; Graur, Alexander; Allaire, Brett BSc; Bouxsein, Mary L. PhD; Samelson, Elizabeth J. PhD; Kiel, Douglas P. MD, MPH; Fintelmann, Florian J. MD.
+Muscle Reference Values From Thoracic and Abdominal CT for Sarcopenia Assessment: The Framingham Heart Study.
+Investigative Radiology ():10.1097/RLI.0000000000001012, September 19, 2023. | [DOI: 10.1097/RLI.0000000000001012](doi.org/10.1097/RLI.0000000000001012)